Arush19/4103-102-OpSys/assignments/Test_One_Addon.md

 ###6.
 Four characteristics of suspended process:
 a.
 The process is not immediately available for execution.

 b.
 The process may or may not be waiting on an event.
 If it is, this blocked condition is independent of the suspend condition, and occurrence of the blocking event does not enable the process to be executed immediately.

 c.
 The process was placed in a suspended state by an agent: either itself, a parent process, or the OS, for the purpose of preventing its execution.

 d.
 The process may not be removed from this state until the agent explicitly order’s the removal.

 ###7.
 Three general categories of information in a process control block:  The three general categories of process control block information:
 a.
+Process Identification
-Process Identification:  With respect to Process identification, in virtually all operating systems, each process is assigned a unique numeric identifier, which may simply be an index into the primary process table.
+With respect to Process identification, in virtually all operating systems, each process is assigned a unique numeric identifier, which may simply be an index into the primary process table.

 b.
+Process state information
-Process state information: It consists of the contents of processor registers.
+It consists of the contents of processor registers.
 While a process is running, of course, the information is in the registers.
 When a process is interrupted, all of this register information must be saved so that it can be restored when the process resumes execution.

 c.
+Process control information
-Process control information: This is the additional information needed by the OS to control and coordinate the various active process.
+This is the additional information needed by the OS to control and coordinate the various active process.

 ###8.
 Need of two modes i.e. user and kernel mode: